Welcome to my guide for the Mercedes Active Body Control (ABC) Suspension System.

 The shop having a

-SDS system (or equivalent) is a requirement for
+SDS system (or a scan tool capable of accessing the ABC control module) is a requirement for

 troubleshootingand working on the ABC